 - We are enhancing the formality and rigor of the reconciliation procedures and the evaluation of certain accounts and transactions, including access controls.
-We are also enhancing the design and precision level of existing monitoring controls. - · We are evaluating additional policies, improved processes and procedures relating to our financial statement close processes and procedures. - We are hiring additional accounting personnel, making personnel changes in certain critical areas and will be providing additional training to the current personnel. - We have engaged a nationally recognized accounting firm to provide assistance and guidance in designing, implementing and testing the Company's internal controls related to the identified material weakness. - We have formally established work streams, and designated work stream owners, to focus on critical areas associated with the material weakness and are developing the processes for remediation and testing.
+We are also enhancing the design and precision level of existing monitoring controls. - · We are evaluating additional policies, improved processes and procedures relating to our financial statement close processes and procedures. - We have hired additional accounting personnel, made personnel changes and will make additional changes as the circumstances dictate in certain critical areas and have and will be providing additional training to the current and new personnel - We have engaged a nationally recognized accounting firm to provide assistance and guidance in designing, implementing and testing the Company's internal controls related to the identified material weakness. - We have formally established work streams, and designated work stream owners, to focus on critical areas associated with the material weakness and have developed the processes for remediation and testing. - As of the quarter ended April 30, 2017, management and its consultants have completed an implementation plan for remediation of primary controls.
+Management with the assistance of its consultants will continue to monitor the execution of these key controls, along with additional implementation of identified secondary controls by the Company's fiscal year end of July 31, 2017.